docker/docs/docker-for-windows/faqs.md

-No, you cannot share local drives with Docker Machine nodes when using Docker for Windows with Hyper-V. Shared drives can be made available to containers, but Docker for Windows does not support mounts for nodes you created with `docker-machine`.
+No, you cannot share local drives with Docker Machine nodes when using Docker for Windows with Hyper-V. Shared drives can be made available to containers, but Docker Desktop for Windows does not support mounts for nodes you created with `docker-machine`.

-For more about sharing local drives with containers using Docker for Windows, see [Shared drives](/docker-for-windows#shared-drives) in the Getting Started topic.
+For more about sharing local drives with containers using Docker Desktop for Windows, see [Shared drives](/docker-for-windows#shared-drives) in the Getting Started topic.

-To learn more about using Docker for Windows and Docker Machine, see [What to know before you install](install#what-to-know-before-you-install) in the Getting Started topic.
+To learn more about using Docker Desktop for Windows and Docker Machine, see [What to know before you install](install#what-to-know-before-you-install) in the Getting Started topic.
 For more about Docker Machine itself, see [What is Docker Machine?](/machine/overview#what-is-docker-machine), and the